fedor-rusak/svgGraphViewer/README.md

 ## Technical decisions

-Custom graph data structure implementation (WIP):
+Custom graph data structure implementation:

  * Graph consist of nodes
  * Adding node with already existing name will be ignored